MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

 </Entry>
 ```

 Notice that the `VisualStateGroup` tag has an `x:Name` attribute indicating the name of the group.
-The `VisualStateGroup` class defines a `Name` property that you can use that instead:
+The `VisualStateGroup` class defines a `Name` property that you can use instead:

 ```xaml
 <VisualStateGroup Name="CommonStates">
 ```

+You can use either `x:Name` or `Name` but not both in the same element.

-The `VisualStateGroup` class defines a property named [`States`](xref:Xamarin.Forms.VisualStateGroup.States), which is a collection of [`VisualState`](xref:Xamarin.Forms.VisualState) objects. `States` is the content property of `VisualStateGroups` so you can include the `VisualState` tags directly between the `VisualStateGroup` tags.
+The `VisualStateGroup` class defines a property named [`States`](xref:Xamarin.Forms.VisualStateGroup.States), which is a collection of [`VisualState`](xref:Xamarin.Forms.VisualState) objects. `States` is the _content property_ of `VisualStateGroups` so you can include the `VisualState` tags directly between the `VisualStateGroup` tags.
+(Content properties are discussed in the article [Essential XAML Syntax](~/xamarin-forms/xaml/xaml-basics/essential-xaml-syntax.md#content-properties).)

 The next step is to include a pair of tags for every visual state in that group.
 These also can be identified using `x:Name` or `Name`: